ibm-cloud-docs/hs-crypto/uko-hs-crypto-concepts.md

 ### Root keys
 {: #uko-root-key-concept}

 Root keys, also known as customer root keys (CRKs), are primary resources in {{site.data.keyword.hscrypto}}.
 They are symmetric key-wrapping keys that are used as roots of trust for wrapping (encrypting) and unwrapping (decrypting) other data encryption keys (DEKs) that are stored in a data service.
 With {{site.data.keyword.hscrypto}}, you can create, store, and manage the lifecycle of root keys.
 Root keys that are created in {{site.data.keyword.hscrypto}} are symmetric 256-bit AES keys.
 Unlike a standard key, a root key can never leave the bounds of the {{site.data.keyword.hscrypto}} service.
-To learn more, see Introduction to envelope encryption and [Manage your keys](/docs/hs-crypto?topic=hs-crypto-get-started#create-key-standard).
+To learn more, see [Manage your keys](/docs/hs-crypto?topic=hs-crypto-get-started#manage-keys).

 ### Standard keys
 {: #uko-standard-key-concept}